peakhunt/psdp/README.md

 * for b=/a=, each appearance is just added to the array. if array overflow occurs, the value is simply ignored.

-   So assuming max array configured for b= is 3
+   So assuming max array size configured for b= is 3
 ```
   b=b1
   b=b2